tyamagu2/dirtiness_validator/README.md

 end
 ```

+Note that Dirtiness Validator skips validation if the record is not persisted.

 To use Dirtiness Validator with ActiveModel, you must include ActiveModell:Dirty and call its methods as instructed in your model.
+Your model's #persisted? method should return true if the changes to the its attributes are ever applied;
+otherwise Dirtiness Validator never invokes its validation.

 ```
 class Vote